WatchOutNewsAgency/wona.github.com/_posts/2023-02-20-director-open-house.md

 Director: Give us some time, we will find suitable space using space audit.

 WO!: Moving to the next question, post Covid, many of the cultural activities saw a setback.
-The Electoral procedure has been disrupted along with the elections of DAPC’s .
+The Electoral procedure has been disrupted along with the elections of DAPC’s.
 Last year, the Convocation was not held.
 So what steps would you take to ensure that we go to the same position where we were before covid.

 Director: Yes, this is right.
 Covid has impacted various activities of all academic institutes.
 We should be ready for these types of man-made or natural calamity.
 They also taught us methods of online teaching and NPTEL.
 Having said that, I understand Convocation is still not done.
 We are communicating with different ministries to get the date but we still haven’t been given a gate.
 We are still hoping that our honorable Prime Minister will grace the event.
 But if he doesn’t come, we are looking for alternatives also.
 Probably in March , we will conduct Convocation.